LumoSQL/lumosql/README.md

 The following steps have been tested on Fedora 30 and Ubuntu 18.04 LTS (via the `container` target in the [Makefile](/Makefile)).

+## Install Dependencies

+* to build and benchmark just SQLite, you need to have [Fossil](https://fossil-scm.org/)
+* to build and benchmark any of the LMDB targets, you need to have git
+* to build and benchmark any of the Oracle Berkeley DB targets, you need either curl or wget, and GNU tar

+Each of these has minimum versions, especially bearing in mind the large and varied number of operating systems LumoSQL can compile on.

+Select the version(s) you want from this list:

+* git version 2.22 or later
+* any fossil version [listed on the download page](https://fossil-scm.org/home/uv/download.html), currently 2.13 or 2.12.1 .
+Better still, [build trunk yourself](https://fossil-scm.org/home/doc/trunk/www/build.wiki), it is easy and you have the latest features
+* curl, wget and GNU tar mostly just have to exist.
+Even on Windows almost any version will be sufficient.

+The not-forking will also advise you with an error message if you ask for sources that require a tool that is not installed on your operating system.

 ## Using the Makefile tool